 Resins are added to nail polish to help it adhere to the nail plate so that chipping or peeling are reduced.
 They can also make the polish tougher and improve gloss.
 Two main forms are used: natural resins – like benzoin, de-waxed dammar, mastic sandarac, shellac and benzoin – and synthetic forms.

 Until the 1930s, most of resins used were natural and they suffered from a number of drawbacks.
 Some, like benzoin, darkened when exposed to light and most required some burnishing of the nail plate after the polish had dried to bring out the full gloss.
 Being natural products there was also the issues of batch uniformity and rising costs.

-There are a large number of solvents that can be used for nitrocellulose-based nail polish.
+A large number of solvents can be used in nitrocellulose-based nail polish.
 Selecting which to use and in what proportion depends on a number of factors including drying time, cost and odour.
-It might be thought that fast drying solvents would be ideal but this is not necessarily the case.
+It might be thought that fast-drying solvents would be ideal but this is not necessarily the case.
 If the nail polish dries too quickly the film may be streaky and the rapid evapouration can cool the polish below the dew-point causing clouding (blushing), particularly on humid days when the water content of the air is high.
-Best results are therefore obtained by including a range of solvents, some of which have a slower rate of evapouration.
+Best results were therefore obtained by including a range of solvents, some of which have a slower rate of evapouration.

 As mentioned previously, until the 1930s nail polishes were largely coloured with soluble dyes like carmoisine, safranine, erythrosine and phloxine.
 These were easy to incorporate into nail polish, the only major problem being that they often stained the nail.